vuminhph/tutorial-code-docs/docs/llm-analytics/06_prompt_management_.md

+---
+layout: default
+title: "Prompt Management"
+parent: "LLM Analytics"
+nav_order: 6
+---

 # Chapter 6: Prompt Management

 In the [previous chapter](05_graph_state_.md), we explored the [Graph State](05_graph_state_.md), which acts as the shared memory carrying data through our analysis workflows.
 Many steps in these workflows, implemented as [Runnables (Graph Nodes)](04_runnable__graph_node_.md), involve asking Large Language Models (LLMs) to perform tasks like summarizing text or analyzing sentiment.

-But how do we tell the LLM *exactly* what we want it to do?
+But how do we tell the LLM _exactly_ what we want it to do?
 How do we give it clear instructions?
 And how can we easily update these instructions later?

 ## The Problem: Giving Clear and Consistent Instructions to Your AI Helper

 Imagine you have a very capable AI helper (an LLM).
 You want it to analyze customer reviews and tell you if the customer is happy, unhappy, or neutral.

-*   **Initial Instruction:** You might tell it: "Analyze the sentiment of this review: {review_text}"
+- **Initial Instruction:** You might tell it: "Analyze the sentiment of this review: {review_text}"
-*   **Need for Improvement:** Later, you realize this instruction isn't specific enough.
-You want the LLM to *only* output "positive", "negative", or "neutral".
+- **Need for Improvement:** Later, you realize this instruction isn't specific enough.
+You want the LLM to _only_ output "positive", "negative", or "neutral".
 So, you need to update the instruction: "Analyze the sentiment of the following review and respond ONLY with 'positive', 'negative', or 'neutral'.
 Review: {review_text}"
-*   **Consistency:** You might have *several* different analysis workflows that all need to perform sentiment analysis.
-You want to make sure they all use the *exact same, improved instruction* without having to update it in many different places.
+- **Consistency:** You might have _several_ different analysis workflows that all need to perform sentiment analysis.
+You want to make sure they all use the _exact same, improved instruction_ without having to update it in many different places.
-*   **Experimentation:** Maybe you want to try out *another* version of the instruction to see if it works better (A/B testing).
+- **Experimentation:** Maybe you want to try out _another_ version of the instruction to see if it works better (A/B testing).
 How can you easily switch between different instruction versions?

 We need a way to manage these LLM instructions (called **prompts**) systematically.